mpickering/blog/ide/posts/2020-06-50-ghcide-and-nixpkgs.md

   nixpkgs-stable it might not even be the last release.
 * When you use another `ghc` version than the default in your nixpkgs version, nix will compile ghcide on your computer because it isn‘t build by hydra.
-  (But build times are totally fine.)
+  (build times are totally fine though.)

 ### ghcide-nix